plone/volto/docs/source/recipes/widget.md

 ```

 The `Select` widget is currently the default for `RelationChoice` fields with vocabulary.
-Therefore the directive can be ommitted.
+Therefore the directive can be omitted.

 ```python
 relationchoice_field_named_staticcatalogvocabulary = RelationChoice(